sathish25071992/katacoda-scenarios/systemd/step1.md

+This example scenario explains on how to use basic systemd socket service

-## Creating the service files and test script
+## Creating the service files

 Create a echo.socket file